MagneticResonanceImaging/MRIReco.jl/docs/src/acquisitionData.md

   data::Array{Complex{Float32},2}
 end
 ```
-The `params` member of `RawAcquisitionData` is basically the a flattened dictionary
+The `params` member of `RawAcquisitionData` is basically a flattened dictionary
 derived from the XML part of an ISMRMRD file.
 A `Profile` describes the data
 measured after a single excitation during an MRI experiment.
 It has members
 `head`, `traj`, and `data`, which exactly resemble the structures specified